doomhz/node-lambda-req/README.md

 ### .invoke([event = `Object`], [context = `Object`], [callback = `function`])

 Invokes the handlers that match the current Lambda route from APIGateway or by a direct invocation call.
-Lambda handler params can be passed along if they weren't passed at the object initialization time.
-This method can be exported as a Lambda handler.
+Optionally, Lambda handler params will be passed along.
+It's recommended to export this method as a Lambda handler.

 ```javascript
 import LambdaReq from 'lambda-req'